 Welcome to The Mind, Body, Spirit Institute (MBSI).
-Located within the renowned Jung Center in Houston, MBSI brings a new approach for helping individuals flourish through unique wellness and emotional health experiences.
+Located within the renowned Jung Center in Houston, MBSI helps individuals and communities to flourish with innovative new approaches to cultivating wellness and emotional health.
 MBSI’s thoughtful selection of experience- and academically-based classes and seminars are aimed at reducing stress, improving health and nourishing the human spirit.
-MBSI provides a renewal, response and remedy to the hectic pace of modern life and high demands of workplace expectations.
-From long-term, in-depth certificate programs to insightful single session workshops, MBSI offers solutions to those looking to refresh their approach to life, embrace their own potential and experience greater meaning and satisfaction in their work.
+MBSI provides renewal, responses and remedies to the hectic pace of modern life and high demands of workplace expectations.
+From insightful single session workshops to long-term, in depth certificate programs, MBSI offers solutions to those looking to refresh their approach to life, embrace their own potential, and experience greater meaning and satisfaction in their work.

-As technology blurs the lines between work hours and personal time, and internal and external expectations distract our focus, maintaining a healthy work/life balance can become an exhausting task.
-Stress in the workplace and the resulting job burnout takes a substantial toll on today’s employees – with consequences for physical health, mental wellbeing and motivation levels – which in turn trickles down into issues of productivity, quality of work, attendance and retention for employers.
+As technology blurs the lines between work hours and personal time, and internal and external expectations distract our focus, maintaining a healthy work/life rhythm can become an exhausting task.
+Stress in the workplace, and the burnout that can result, takes a substantial toll on today’s employees – with consequences for physical health, mental well-being and motivation levels – which in turn trickles down into difficulties with productivity, quality of work, attendance, and retention for employers.

 Source: The American Institute of Stress (stress.org)

 Tailored to high-level candidates in the healing arts (nurses, psychotherapists, yoga practitioners and spiritual leaders), this program features a concentrated curriculum to bring participants to a new level of understanding in theory and practice.
-Invested individuals will need to apply for and be accepted into the program and will be committing to an engaging and in-depth year-long experience.
-As part of MBSI, this program will offer a broader context to also incorporate psychological aspects, in keeping with The Jung Center’s philosophy.
+Invested individuals will need to apply for and be accepted into the program and will commit to an engaging and in-depth year-long experience.
+As part of MBSI, this program will incorporate insights from depth psychology.

-Whether new to meditation or already familiar with its techniques and benefits, MBSI encourages anyone seeking a welcoming, flexible program to consider a meditation program that suits where you are now.
-With both short and long-term commitment levels, these classes utilize practical applications of meditation methods for daily life – enhancing relationships, facilitating creativity, and as an uplifting a way to refresh and refocus.
+Whether new to meditation or already familiar with its techniques and benefits, we provide welcoming, flexible programs that meet you where you are.
+With both short and long-term commitment levels, these classes apply meditation methods in practical ways for daily life – enhancing relationships, facilitating creativity, and as an uplifting a way to refresh and refocus.

 Dr. Chaoul holds a doctoral degree in religious studies from Rice University.
 He is currently a faculty member in the Integrative Medicine Program of MD Anderson Cancer Center, where since 1999, he has been leading people with cancer and their family members through mind/body/spirit techniques aimed at reducing stress and facilitating healing.
 He has also engaged in research to assess the benefits of these practices in different populations.
-Dr. Chaoul is the author of two books—Chöd Practice in the Bön Tradition and the upcoming Tibetan Yoga for Health and Well-Being, set to be released this summer.
+Dr. Chaoul is the author of Tibetan Yoga for Health and Well-Being and Chöd Practice in the Bön Tradition.

 Dr. Chaoul has personally studied Buddhist practices and traditions with His Holiness the Dalai Lama, Löpon Tenzin Namdak and Tenzin Wangyal Rinpoche.
 He brings over 20 years of experience as a teacher of Bön Buddhism and Tibetan yoga.
-His affiliation with the Ligmincha Institute has given him the opportunity to instruct nationally as well as internationally in Latin America and Europe.
+His affiliation with the Ligmincha Institute has given him the opportunity to instruct throughout the United States, Latin America, and Europe.
 He is also a senior teacher of the 3 Doors program and has been recognized as a Fellow of the Mind & Life institute.
 Email him at firstname.lastname@example.org.